Once the excitement of announcing your engagement draws to an end, it's time to start thinking about wedding planning!

 31. Arrange Final Fittings

 As you near closer to your wedding day, it's important to ensure you have your final fittings booked.
 If you know you had a lot of alterations on your wedding dress or suit, try to book your final fitting in around two weeks before your wedding so you have plenty of time for any additional or last minute alterations.
 It's important to factor your alterations into your budget too.

 Hitched Expert Tip: On the topic of wedding fashion, Nina adds, "De-label everything before the day.
 The last thing you want to do is try to scrape white bits of paper off the bottom of your new shoes or find scissors to cut the tags or vents on your suit.

 "Try to do as much beforehand to make the morning as stress free as possible.
 Oh and definitely learn how to tie a bow tie beforehand too, YouTube is your friend."

 Now you have all the main things covered, it’s time to think about those little details.

-Decide on your wedding songs and wedding readings for the ceremony, think about who is going to do speeches at the wedding breakfast, and order any thank you gifts that you want to give to those who have really helped during the planning process.
+Decide on your wedding songs and wedding readings for the ceremony, and order any thank you gifts that you want to give to those who have really helped during the planning process.

-If you have additional budget leftover then you might also want to buy some last minute additional decor items – we have compiled a great list of wedding decor items that cost £10 or less.
+If you have additional budget leftover then you might also want to buy some last minute additional décor items.

 The joy really is in these little details, so enjoy piecing together all the finishing touches!